michael-takyi23/Museart/README.md

 ## Deployment

-Artimon is deployed on **Heroku** with a PostgreSQL database for production.
+museart is deployed on **Heroku** with a PostgreSQL database for production.
 Static and media files are served via **Cloudinary**.
 To deploy:

 1. Set up your Heroku app and connect it to your GitHub repository.
 2. Set the necessary environment variables (as described above) in the Heroku dashboard.